Dr. Jonathan Burnside

 Danie has published hundreds of peer-reviewed articles throughout his career, exploring the significance of shared philosophical problems for twelve different academic disciplines.
 He has also authored several books.
 Perhaps his most notable publication is his book Philosophy: Discipline of the Disciplines, winner of the 2011 Herman Dooyeweerd prize from the Christian Philosophy Conference.

 Danie lives with his wife in South Africa and enjoys music, movies and card tricks in his spare time.

 MA: Philosophy, University of the Orange Free State, 1969

 BA: History, Mathematics and Philosophy, University of the Orange Free State, 1967

 A more extensive list of Danie’s research can be found at http://daniestrauss.com/.

 Fellow for Jurisprudence and Political Thought

-Senior Vice President of the Alliance Defense Fund
+Senior Vice President of Strategic Training, Alliance Defending Freedom

 Jeffery regularly lectures in churches, campuses, and conferences throughout the United States and has lectured on six continents.
 After graduating first in his high school class, he received the B.M.E. degree (magna cum laude) from the University of Northern Colorado where he specialized in trumpet performance.
 He then attended law school, and after serving as the Production Editor for the Hastings Constitutional Law Quarterly, he received the Juris Doctorate degree from the University of California, Hastings College of the Law.
 He received the Doctorate of Philosophy in Church and State Studies from Whitefield Theological Seminary.